corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Update habitat capital building with deficit changes
 * 2.1.0 Update for Stellaris version 3.4.3 "Cepheus" - apply underlying fix for duplicate alloy deficit penalty (remove it from the habitat capital building)
 * 2.2.0 Add a dummy colony designations (from other supported mods) to stop spamming the error log when they are not installed
+* 3.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Integrate the Origin: Knights of the Toxic God changes
+    * Integrate the new tradition-based changes and federation bonus culture workers (including adding the culture workers to the imperial capitol - appears to be an oversight by PDS)

 ## Source Code